Best Way to Write a Prompt: Strategies for Effective AI Results

 2. Provide Context

-Example: "You are an HR manager at a tech startup.
-Draft a job description for a remote frontend developer."
+Example: "You are a ruthless HR manager at a tech startup.
+Draft a brutal job description for a remote frontend developer."

 3. Use Clear and Specific Language